Last updated October 2018

 - lethargic or slow movement of the goldfish

-If the disease is treated in very late stages, the chances of reversing the condition and potentially saving the goldfish are low, so the earlier treatment is started, the better the chances of survival.
+If the disease is treated in very late stages, the chances of reversing the condition and potentially saving the goldfish, (Betta or Koi) is low, so the earlier treatment is started, the better the chances of survival.

 There are a few approaches to treating this condition.